J&J recalls 33,000 bottles of baby powder as FDA finds asbestos in sample

 “It is so critical that we perform a thorough investigation of the sample to determine the source of contamination,” Nicholson said.

-Since 2003, talc in Johnson’s Baby Powder sold in the United States has come from China through supplier Imerys Talc America, a unit of Paris-based Imerys SA IMPT.PA and a co-defendant in much of the talc litigation.
+Since 2003, talc in Johnson’s Baby Powder sold in the United States has come from China through supplier Imerys Talc America, a unit of Paris-based Imerys SA and a co-defendant in much of the talc litigation.
 Imerys and J&J said the Chinese talc is safe.

 J&J has known for decades that asbestos lurked in its talc, Reuters reported last year.
 Internal company records, trial testimony and other evidence show that from at least 1971 to the early 2000s, the company’s raw talc and finished powders sometimes tested positive for small amounts of asbestos.
 Company executives, mine managers, scientists, doctors and lawyers fretted over the problem and how to address it, while failing to disclose it to regulators or the public, Reuters found.